 The Standards and accompanying guidance notes are available.

 The Standards are required to be reviewed every five years in consultation with the Attorney-General’s Department.
-Urbis has been engaged by the department to undertake the 2015 review of the Standards.
-The 2015 review will take into consideration progress which has been made since the 2010 review in early childhood education, schooling, vocational education and training, and in higher education to support the learning needs and inclusion of students with disability and learning difficulty.
-The review will also focus on the effectiveness of the Standards in:
+Urbis were engaged by the department to undertake the 2015 Review of the Standards.
+The 2015 Review recognised progress has been made since the 2010 Review in raising awareness of the Standards with educators through various initiatives and resources.

 Guidance on personalised learning for students with disability